h-milz/wireless-gk/README.md

 # Wireless-GK

-(last edit: May 6, 2024)

 Wireless-GK is a project which aims at developing a wireless alternative for Roland's famed (huh ...)
 GK cables.
 These cables are used to connect electric guitars which are equipped with a Roland GK-2A or GK-3 hexaphonic pickup to a Roland guitar synthesizer or modeller (e.g. GR-33, GR-55, VG-99 or any other of these models).
 If you came here you probably know what you are looking for but anyway, if not, here's where you can get basic [information](https://en.wikipedia.org/wiki/Guitar_synthesizer#Roland_GK_interface).
 The cable consists of two 13-pin DIN connectors and a 13-wire cable.
 See the GK-3 schematics (sorry, this is the exact same blurred Roland sourced schematics that has been circulating forever...) to see the signals and wire assignments.

 # Previous Attempts and Developments

 My first thoughts about a Wireless GK interface date back to the early 2000's.
-We did not have any compact microcontrollers and no WiFi back then, so what I was thinking about was a sender consisting of four 2-channel low-power audio ADCs, a 8-input controller packing the audio data into a data  stream, and a normal video transmitter.
+We did not have any powerful microcontrollers and no WiFi back then, so what I was thinking about was a sender consisting of four 2-channel low-power audio ADCs, a 8-input controller packing the audio data into a data  stream, and a normal video transmitter.
 On the receiving side, another controller would unpack the data stream to 4 stereo DACs.
 In principle.
 Here's my old web page with the [ramble](https://www.muc.de/~hm/music/Wireless-GK/).

 I did not pursue the idea for a number of years but in April 2024, I stumbled across a [Youtube video](https://www.youtube.com/watch?v=Ek9ydo4c_C4) by a Czech guy named "rockykoplik" demoing a device he had prototyped.
 Sadly, this project seems to fly under the radar for some reason.
 The web shop is closed.
 In any case, an earlier post in the [VGuitarForums](https://www.vguitarforums.com/smf/index.php?msg=257890) states that the system causes a latency of 16 ms. We'll talk about latency later.

 This triggered my wish to restart my former idea with more recent components, like

-  * an ESP32-C5 MCU (sic!),
+  * an ESP32-C5 MCU (sic!)

-  * ADC and DAC by AKM:
+  * ADCs and DACs by AKM

-  * plus some low-noise op-amps like OPA4134
+  * low-noise op-amps like OPA4134

   * some power management chips for LiPo charging and creating supply voltages.